ManticoreProject/manticore/README.md

 Manticore is implemented in a mix of C and SML code.
 You will need a recent version of SML/NJ (version 110.68+) installed.
 Furthermore, your installation of SML/NJ should include the MLRISC library.
-If you would like to use the LLVM backend, you will need to build a custom version from source.
+If you would like to use the LLVM backend, follow the instructions below.

 ### LLVM Backend